 Gisborne and Mōrere – kayaking for beginners and rainforest hot springs

 The road between Napier and Gisborne is edged with dusty honey-coloured fields – it’s dry out here – until you hit the protected green vineyards near town.
 The wines are lovely.
 I especially like the liquorice tasting German-style gewürztraminer.

 Nearer town – the Turanganui is a town river – there is a flat river path beloved by all kinds of walkers.
 There were families with pushchairs, snappy dogs and kids hauling themselves out of the river.
 The summer sport is jumping off the old railway bridge and wallowing in the cool water.
-It was 34c degrees the day we arrived.
+It was 34°C the day we arrived.

 We emerged perspiring from our forest walk to find children playing in the clear, see-through-to-bottom Nikua stream.
 There are plunge pools nearby, but we headed for our private pool – $3 extra on top of the modest $12 entrance fee.

+I had one more treat in store.
+My hot lamb sandwich, courtesy of the nearby cafe.
 It was hot and succulent, smeared with mint jelly and totally satisfying.
 The perfect foil to our wonderful but sweaty rainforest walk and hot pool soak.

 Whakatāne and Tauranga – French crepes, blueberry heaven and white sand

 Onwards – to Whakatāne and French crepes.
 A lot of French people have made New Zealand home, bringing with them their wonderful cuisine.